| Troops

 Teacher

-transfers on political grounds
+transfers on political grounds WARAKAPOLA: P.A. controlled

 Sabaragamuwa Provincial Council authorities transfer